Elena' s AI Blog

 General-purpose tools die first.
 Build deeply specialised, industry-specific solutions that understand domain complexity.

-4. Embrace Outcome-Based Pricing
+4. Shifting to Outcome-Based Pricing Models

-5. Design for Human-AI Collaboration
+5. Designing Human-AI Collaboration Interfaces

 Build interfaces that let humans direct AI agents, review their work, and intervene when needed.

-Based on Bain’s analysis, SaaS companies should:
+Based on Bain & Company’s analysis, SaaS companies should:

 Audit your value prop honestly.
 Are you helping humans do tasks efficiently or providing unique capabilities AI agents need?
 If the former, evolve fast.